Purchases made through links earn us a small commission, at no extra cost to you.

 Getting to the Horseshoe Canyon Trailhead: Horseshoe Canyon can be reached via Highway 9.
 From Drumheller, follow Highway 9 W to Township Road 284 then turn right.
 Take the first right and the entrance to the parking lot will be on the left.

-Parking at Horseshoe Canyon: A $2.00 pay to park pilot project has been implemented at the canyon for 2021, starting in mid-May and ending after the September long weekend.
-County staff will be on-site from 11:00 am- 5:00 pm Thursday to Monday to collect payment.
+Parking at Horseshoe Canyon: There is a fee of $2.00 to park at the canyon, starting in mid-May and ending after the September long weekend.
+County staff will be on-site to collect payment.
 For up to date information visit the Kneehill County website.

 Best Time to Hike Horseshoe Canyon: This hike is best done from late spring through fall.
 It’s not recommended to hike here after a period of rain or when the ground is wet from melting snow because the rocks get really slippery.
 The canyon gets very hot in the summer and offers no shade so overcast days are more comfortable for hiking.